VITAMIN B12 INJECTIONS

 WHICH VITAMIN B12 INJECTION DO YOU USE?

-We use HYDR0XOCOBALAMIN (same as the NHS) as this lasts longer than the synthetic alternative in the body (CYAN0COBALAMIN)
+We use HYDROXOCOBALAMIN (same as the NHS) as this lasts longer than the synthetic alternative in the body (CYAN0COBALAMIN)

 HOW LONG DO B12 INJECTIONS LAST?